blog post image

 • Faster concept exploration when a brand wants to compare multiple looks early

-• More packaging style variations for internal review before settling on one direction
+• More concepts or style variations for internal review before settling on one direction

-• Earlier copy or naming support while the front panel concept is still taking shape
+• Earlier copy or naming support while the concept is still taking shape

 • Quicker mockup generation for presentations and early-stage discussion

-• Broader brainstorming when a team wants to test visual territory before refining it manually
+• Broader brainstorming when a team wants to test visual territory before creating it manually

 Where AI Still Falls Short in Packaging Design

-• There is also the issue of brand nuance.
-While AI can create visually appealing content, it may seem generic or misaligned with the product's market position.
+• Brand nuance.
+While AI can create visually appealing content, it may come across as generic or misaligned with the product's market position.

 How AI Can Influence Packaging Style Without Replacing Strategy